Aerial warfare in the Russian invasion of Ukraine: Missile attacks and air war

 On 1 March, Russia and the US established a deconfliction line to avoid any misunderstanding that could cause an unintentional escalation.
 Russia lost at least ten aircraft on 5 March.
-On 6 March, the General Staff of the Armed Forces of Ukraine reported that 88 Russian aircraft had been destroyed since the war began.
+On 6 March 2022, Russian Navy launched rocket strikes against the Havryshivka Vinnytsia International Airport.
+According to President Volodymyr Zelenskyy, eight rockets launched by Russia destroyed the infrastructure of Vinnytsia airport located in central Ukraine.
+Satellite imagery showed two buildings ruined, as well as one aircraft destroyed.
+Ten people were killed in the strike and six injured. the same day the General Staff of the Armed Forces of Ukraine reported that 88 Russian aircraft had been destroyed since the war began.
 However, an anonymous senior US defense official told Reuters on 7 March that Russia still had the "vast majority" of its fighter jets and helicopters that had been amassed near Ukraine available to fly.
 After the first month of the invasion, Justin Bronk, a British military observer, counted the Russian aircraft losses at 15 fixed-wing aircraft and 35 helicopters, but noted that the true total was certainly higher.
 In contrast, according to the United States, 49 Ukrainian fighter aircraft were lost by 18 March.

 On 11 March, US officials said that Russian aircraft launched up to 200 sorties a day, most not entering Ukrainian airspace, instead staying in Russian airspace.
 On 13 March, Russian forces conducted multiple cruise missile attacks on a military training facility in Yavoriv, Lviv Oblast, close to the Polish border.
 Local governor Maksym Kozytskyy reported that at least 35 people had been killed in the attacks.
 The poor performance of the Russian Air Force has been attributed by The Economist to Russia's inability to suppress Ukraine's medium-range surface-to-air missile (SAM) batteries and Russia's lack of precision-guided bombs.
 Ukrainian mid-range SAM sites force planes to fly low, making them vulnerable to Stinger and other shoulder-launched surface-to-air missiles, and lack of training and flight hours for Russian pilots renders them inexperienced for the type of close ground support missions typical of modern air forces.
 On 5 May, Forbes magazine reported that Russians had continued air attacks and "continue to send Su-24 and Su-25 attack planes on treetop-level bombing runs targeting Ukrainian positions."